DHTMLX/scheduler-docs/data/initialization.md

 Making Scheduler responsive
 -----------------------------

-When you initialize scheduler via [the header configuration property](#initializingschedulervialayoutconfigurationproperty) you'll be able to chose the header structure that fits the screen size of the client.
+When you initialize Scheduler via [the header configuration property](#initializingschedulerviaheaderconfig) you'll be able to choose the header structure that fits the screen size of the client.
-It will also apply certain styles which will make elements and font sizes responsive on a small screens.
+It will also apply certain styles which will make elements and font sizes responsive on small screens.

-You can find more details in a separate article: touch_support.md
+You can find more details in a separate article: touch_support.md.